Sniff out my favorite human food for Yorkies (other dogs are welcome too)!

 How to Spoil your Yorkie (or ANY dog)!

-#2 Sweet potatoes or yams
+#2 Sweet Potatoes or Yams

 #3 Carrots

-WOOF, carrots are like a superfood for dogs.
-They improve a dog’s vision, coat color, and skin – perfect for Yorkies who must maintain their beautiful coat year-round.
-Not to mention, they’re crunchy and luscious.
-Seriously, I’d do any trick to get my paws on them.
+I’d do any trick to get my paws on them.
 Or I’ll just stare them down until my human gives in (learn how to train your human to get what you want every single time).
-Treat your Yorkie to bite-sized raw or unseasoned cooked, soft carrots!
+Treat your Yorkie to bite-sized raw or unseasoned cooked, soft carrots.
+Since I only have a few teeth remaining, I prefer them boiled and mushed (although I won’t turn my nose at raw carrot bits).

 The Tricks of a Yorkie (+ Training Tips)

-#4 Watermelons
+#4 Watermelon

 #5 Broccoli

-While raw broccoli is considered safe for dogs, I recommend cooking or steaming them until soft, especially if your dog is a senior like me who is losing his teeth. 🙁 Again, don’t forget to chop them up into bite-size bits to avoid choking.
-Because the florets contain isothiocyanates, these delectable veggies should be relished by your dog periodically and in small quantities.
-Small amounts of broccoli can provide good sources of vitamin K, calcium, and potassium for your Yorkie.
+Again, don’t forget to chop them up into bite-size bits to avoid choking.
+Because the florets contain isothiocyanates (which can lead to gastrointestinal issues), these delectable veggies should be relished by your Yorkie periodically and in small quantities.
+Small amounts of broccoli can provide good sources of vitamin K, calcium, and potassium – as long as they are plain and unseasoned.
+Please note that more than 25% of your dog’s daily intake is considered toxic.

 How DOGS hide from a BATH